-This work is funded by USDA-APHIS National Center for Animal Health Emergency Management (NCAHEM), and is a collaborative effort between the Center for Food Security and Public Health at Iowa State University, the Center for Animal Health and Food Safety at the University of Minnesota, the University of California--Davis, federal and state government personnel, and industry.
+This work is funded by USDA-APHIS National Preparedness and Incident Coordination (NPIC), and is a collaborative effort between the Center for Food Security and Public Health at Iowa State University, the Center for Animal Health and Food Safety at the University of Minnesota, the University of California--Davis, federal and state government personnel, and industry.
+The egg, milk, turkey, and pork projects have been in process for a number of years.
+The Secure Beef Supply project recently received funding.
 All Secure Food Supply Plans are drafts that may be modified in an actual disease outbreak.

 Foot-and-Mouth Disease Resources

 - Foot-and-Mouth Disease Response Plan "The Red Book"

 - Phases & Types of an FMD Outbreak 204